-Estate planning closes the AFP I paper because it forces the broadest integration.
+Estate planning closes the AFP Exam 1 paper because it forces the broadest integration.
 CSI is testing whether you can connect family goals, legal documents, beneficiary needs, business ownership, tax, liquidity, and implementation into a workable transfer plan.
 The strongest answers usually focus on what happens at incapacity or death, who needs what, and what friction could derail the plan.

 | Item | What matters here |